rjseymour66/rjseymour66.github.io/content/en/docs/web-dev/javascript/arrays.md

 ### map()

-`map()` accepts a function, and executes that function on all elements in an array to return a new array:
+`map()` accepts a function, and executes that function on all elements in an array to return a new array.

+These examples have a single statement, so there is no explicit `return`. `map` requires a `return` statement for multiple-line expressions:

 ```js
 let arr = [1, 2, 3, 4, 5, 6, 7, 8, 9, 10]